alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 ### Equipment

+- Rebalance Weapons to have Maneuvers (❌)
+    - More Maneuvers should be unlocked with Martial Level so spellcasters have not immediate access to them.
 - Don't roll randomly for starting equipment, also figure out what good prices should be and starting gold/equipment (❌)
 - Medi-kit requires at least 3 Ranks in Medicine to use abilities (❌)
 - Shields should just give extra physical damage resistance (❌)